m00sey/tswg-test-spec/README.md

-# tswg-test-spec
+# iso-template

-A test implementation of formatting and publishing an ISO specification using the "Simple" template.
+A template for formatting and publishing an ISO specification using the "ISO Simple" template.

 ### Local editing